Now recruiting patients born in: California, Michigan, New Jersey, New York

 This information is critical to improve newborn screening and diagnosis of MPS.
 Several states have started to screen for MPS I and II, and so the study is timely and will be useful for all syndromes.
 This study has IRB approval through August 2021.

-This study is looking for participants with the following syndrome types: MPS II, III (all subtypes), IV (all subtypes), VI, and VII.
+This study is looking for participants with the following syndrome types: MPS I (attenuated), MPS II, MPS III (all subtypes), MPS IV (all subtypes), MPS VI, and MPS VII.